aditya936/Rxscan/README.md

 # Rxscan
 this tool help to find reflected xss when you have huge llist of domains .This is a simple tool for sending HTTP requests to domains and checking for potential Cross-Site Scripting (XSS) vulnerabilities.
-It utilizes goroutines for concurrency and handles request and response details.
+It utilizes goroutines for concurrency and handles request and response details. connect with burpsuite proxy at 127.0.0.1:8080 to check resquest and response in logger or http-history.

+* in simple word we can say that it track our paylaod is reflecting in response

+ex: xss-payload-embeded-urls.txt | freq.go

 -----------DESCRIPTION---------------
 The code you provided is a Go programming language code that implements a tool called "frequester."
 Here's an overview of what the code does: